Li Keqiang

-Born in Hefei, Anhui province in 1955, Li initially rose through the ranks of Chinese politics through his involvement in the Communist Youth League of China (CYLC), serving as its first secretary from 1993 to 1998.
-From 1998 to 2004, Li served as the governor of Henan and the province's party secretary.
-From 2004 to 2007 he served as the Party Secretary of Liaoning, the top political office in the province.
+Born in Hefei, Anhui province, in 1955, Li initially rose through the ranks of Chinese politics through his involvement in the Communist Youth League of China (CYLC), serving as its first secretary from 1993 to 1998.
+From 1998 to 2004, he served as the governor of Henan and the province's party secretary.
+From 2004 to 2007 he served as the party secretary of Liaoning, the top political office in the province.
 From 2008 to 2013, Li served as the first-ranked vice premier under then-premier Wen Jiabao, overseeing a broad portfolio which included economic development, price controls, finance, climate change, and macroeconomic management.

-Initially seen as a candidate for becoming the paramount leader, Li instead assumed the post of premier in 2013, and has facilitated the Chinese government's shifting of priorities from export-led growth to a greater focus on internal consumption.
-During his term Li headed the State Council and was one of the leading figures behind China's Financial and Economic Affairs, Foreign Affairs, National Security and Deepening Reforms.
-Additionally, Li and his cabinet initiated the Made in China 2025 strategic plan in May 2015.
-He was succeeded as premier by Li Qiang in March 2023.
+Initially seen as a candidate for becoming the paramount leader, Li instead assumed the post of premier in 2013.
+During his tenure, he facilitated the Chinese government's shifting of priorities from export-led growth to a greater focus on internal consumption, and cut taxes.
+He was a key figure critical in the opening of the Shanghai Free-Trade Zone, which opened in 2013.
+Additionally, Li and his cabinet initiated the Made in China 2025 strategic plan in 2015.
+Li oversaw China's response to the COVID-19 pandemic.

-Given his Youth League experience, Li has generally been considered a political ally of former leader Hu Jintao and a member of the Tuanpai faction.
+Given his Youth League experience, Li was generally considered a political ally of former leader Hu Jintao and a member of the Tuanpai faction.
 Economically seen as advocating reform and liberalization, Li has been described as representing the more pragmatic and technocratic side of China's leadership.
-Some believe that Li has been sidelined by Xi Jinping's consolidation of power.
+He stepped down from the Politburo Standing Committee in October 2022 and was succeeded as premier by Li Qiang in March 2023.
+He died in October 2023 from a heart attack, a few months after leaving office.